ckeditor/ckeditor5-package-generator/README.md

 ## License

-The `ckeditor5-package-generator` tool is available under the [MIT license](https://opensource.org/licenses/MIT).
+The `ckeditor5-package-generator` tool is available under [MIT license](https://opensource.org/licenses/MIT).

 All packages created with the tool are also available under the MIT license.